Program Chair: Stacy Hargrove – Program@serstm.org

 - Include as much information as possible so that the committee can make informed choices about which abstracts to accept.

 - Abstracts will also be included (as submitted) in an online proceedings.

 - Deadline for submission of abstracts is OCTOBER 15, 2017.
 No abstracts can be accepted after this date.
 Edits to previously submitted abstracts can be made until that date.
 We urge you not to wait until the last day to submit, as unexpected problems can arise during the submission process.

 - There are often more requests for oral presentations than time allows.
 Your submitted abstract may be selected, but due to limited availability for oral presentations, you may be asked if you would be willing to present a poster instead.

 - Oral presentations should be formatted for MS PowerPoint.
 If anything else is needed, please contact the Program Chairs.

 - Students will have the option to be considered for the Boyd Lyon Student Award.
 Awards will be given for first place and runner up in the oral and poster categories.
-Please note that for the 2018 meeting, and in the spirit of he for whom the prize is named, students who wish to be considered for the Boyd Lyon awards must volunteer for a minimum of 2hrs of their time to assist with loading/running presentations during the meeting, or assisting in other ways.
+Please note that for the 2018 meeting, and as a reflection of Boyd’s giving spirit , students who wish to be considered for the Boyd Lyon Student Award will be required to contribute a minimum of 2hrs of their time to assist with loading/running presentations during the meeting, or assisting in other ways.